BrC-Habeda/data-analysis/README.md

 Statistics is a branch of mathematics that involves the **collection**, **analysis**, **interpretation, presentation**, and **organization** of data.
 It plays a crucial role in various fields, including science, business, economics, social sciences, and more.
 The goal of statistics is to **extract meaningful information from data**, make inferences, and **support decision-making processes**.
-We are going to focus on the extraction of "meaningful" information from data and support the decision-making processes.
+We are going to focus on the extraction of "meaningful" information from data that supports the decision-making processes.

 As trivial as it may be, defining meaningful information is a necessary step in understanding the misconceptions we have built (for good reason) thus far.